Finding the Best Places to Retire Since 2006!

 Cons: Long-time locals complain about traffic congestion and too many new people moving to town.

 Notes: Baptist churches are particularly plentiful.
-Some people say that Woodstock is a pretentious.
+Some people say that Woodstock is snobby.
 Others disagree.

 Recommended as a Retirement Spot?
 Yes

 The Peach State ratified the Constitution on January 2, 1788, becoming the fourth state to enter the Union.
 By the mid-19th century, Georgia was rich in plantations and deeply dependent on the slave economy.
 During the Civil War, General Sherman captured Atlanta and set about destroying much of the state's plantation culture.